 3. Enforce separation of privileges

-In a least-privileged architecture, standard user accounts prevail and are used by the majority of employees.
-Your non-IT employees should have standard user account access, whereas network admins may have multiple accounts to log in as standard users for routine tasks and as users with elevated access to perform administrative activities.
-Third parties and guest users, in turn, should have a minimum of privileges.
+In a least-privilege architecture, standard user accounts are most prevalently used by the majority of employees.
+Your non-IT employees should have standard user account access, while network admins may need multiple accounts to log in as standard users for routine tasks and as users with elevated access to perform administrative activities.
+Third parties and guest users, in their turn, should have the minimum amount of privileges.

 4. Create POLP policies